Skin sloughing: Infections

-Fungal infections that lead to this condition include Ringworm, Athlete’s Foot, and Jock Itch.
-Most fungal infections related to skin sloughing are caused by dermatophyes.[5]
+Fungal infections that lead to this condition include ringworm, athlete's foot, and jock itch.
+Most fungal infections related to skin sloughing are caused by dermatophytes.
 Because this type of fungi require keratin to grow, they target the epidermis.
 The more superficial layers of the dermis often serve as a protective barrier against these fungi because they are dry and typically dead.
 If fungi are able to infect, however, it can cause inflammation in the skin and patches similar to psoriasis.